Fall Lawn Care Checklist

 Warm-season lawns go dormant earlier in the season, so you’ll begin reducing water needs sooner.
 Gradually decrease frequency in early fall, allowing the grass to harden off for winter.

 Once you see signs of dormancy (e.g., browning), stop watering entirely unless you’re facing drought conditions.
-Then water once a month to keep the crowns and roots from drying out too much.
+Then water once a month to keep the crowns and roots from drying out.

-While not a task specifically geared toward the grass, you’ll also want to prep your sprinkler system for winter if you live in an area that experiences freezing temperatures.
+While not a task specifically geared toward the grass, you’ll also want to prep your sprinkler system for winter if you live in an area with freezing temperatures.

 Our sprinkler winterizing guide walks you through the steps, but the basic concept is to drain all the water out of your sprinklers to prevent freezing.
-As you know, water expands when it freezes and can crack or break lines, valves, or sprinkler heads, resulting in expensive sprinkler repairs.
+As you know, water expands when it freezes and can crack or break lines, valves, or sprinkler heads, resulting in expensive sprinkler repair costs.

 Need Help Getting Your Fall Lawn Care Done?